temporalio/documentation/docs/go-create-workflows.md

 - **workflow.Now()** : This is a replacement for **time.Now()**.
 - **workflow.Sleep()** : This is a replacement for **time.Sleep()**.

-### Failing a workflow
+### Failing a Workflow

-To mark a workflow as failed, all that needs to happen is for the workflow function to return an error via the **err** return value.
+To mark a Workflow as failed, all that needs to happen is for the Workflow function to return an error via the **err** return value.

 ## Registration

-For some client code to be able to invoke a workflow type, the worker process needs to be aware of all the implementations it has access to.
-A workflow is registered with the following call:
+For some client code to be able to invoke a Workflow type, the worker process needs to be aware of all the implementations it has access to.
+A Workflow is registered with the following call:

 ```go
 workflow.Register(SimpleWorkflow)